 The cheaper end of the loft conversion types is the rooflight loft conversion.
 In order to have this installed and fully fitted out, you will be expecting to pay between £30,000 and £35,000.

 Then you have a dormer loft conversion.
 These start around the £35,000 mark and move up to £40,000.

 You then have the option of a hip-to-gable conversion.
 These, like Dormer conversions start around the £35,000 mark but once you add in extras, they usually are closer to £50,000.

 A mansard roof extension can also start around £45,000 but will rise up to £80,000 and finally the most expensive of the loft conversion types, we have a modular loft, which is around the starting point of £90,000 and can go much higher.

 That said, a loft conversion is thought to be able to add a considerable amount onto value of your home, should you wish to sell over time.
 In fact, this can be as much as 20% in some areas and with some property types.

 No matter what type of loft conversion that you are planning and how much it is likely to cost, the best thing that you can do is make sure that you have expert help during the process.
-Whether it is the designing, the planning or anything in-between, having someone on hand who understands how the process works is always a good thing.
-Be that the planning permission or the plans, is a sure-fire way to make sure that your loft conversion is everything that you want it to be.
+Whether it is the architectural design, the planning or anything in-between, having someone on hand who understands how the process works is always a good thing.
+Be that the plans, is a sure-fire way to make sure that your loft conversion is everything that you want it to be.